 This recipe is adapted from Merissa Alink’s book, Little House Living-The Make-Your-Own Guide to a Frugal, Simple, and Self-Sufficient Life.
 (As a side note-If you like DIY stuff this is great book to have on hand!)
 This taco seasoning mix is very easy to mix up and keeps for a while in your pantry.
 Like most of my recipes, it is quite adaptable to your family’s tastes.
 I use it in any recipe that calls for a packet of taco seasoning.

 This recipe is also very frugal.
-It won’t cost much more than a couple of packets of seasoning mix.
+It won’t cost much more than a couple of packets of store-bought seasoning.
 This recipe makes 1 3/4 cups seasoning which is equal to about 14 packets.
 You use 2 Tablespoons of taco seasoning in place of one packet, but since this is a mix you can use more or less depending on how seasoned you like your meat.
 If you like things hotter, you can also add some cayenne pepper to give it a spicy kick.
 This seasoning mix is also a key ingredient in my taco soup recipe.

 TACO SEASONING AS A GIFT